pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/_index.md

     Learn how to use Pulumi to build, configure, and deploy a real-life, modern application.
 index: 0
-meta_image: Fundamentals.png
+meta_image: fundamentals.png
 youll_learn:
-    - creating projects
+    - Creating projects
-    - configuring and provisioning infrastructure
+    - Configuring and provisioning infrastructure
 tags:
     - fundamentals
 providers:
     - docker
-block_external_search_index: true
+block_external_search_index: false
 ---

 For this tutorial, we're going to learn more about cloud computing by exploring